Generalized Mercer Kernels and Reproducing Kernel Banach Spaces: Density, Continuity, and Separability

 and

-\begin{proposition} The weak convergence in the right-sided reproducing kernel Banach space implies the point-wise convergence in this Banach space. \end{proposition} \begin{proof} Let $\Banach$ be a right-sided RKBS with the right-sided reproducing kernel $K$.
-We will verify that
+\begin{proposition} The weak convergence in the right-sided reproducing kernel Banach space implies the pointwise convergence in this Banach space. \end{proposition} \begin{proof} Let $\Banach$ be a right-sided RKBS with the right-sided reproducing kernel $K$.
+We shall prove that